Written by Peter CarterApril 14, 2011

-Part of a Gold Coast security guard’s psychiatric injury attributable to post incident events will be un-compensible, following WorkCover’s successful strike out application in the Supreme Court last week*.
+Part of a Gold Coast security guard’s psychiatric injury attributable to post-incident events will be un-compensable, following WorkCover’s successful strike out application in the Supreme Court last week*.

 In resisting WorkCover’s strike out application, the plaintiff contended that the subsequent exposure through harassment and intimidation was one and the same as the original injury.
 It was further argued that the date of injury contained in a notice of assessment merely provided a “reference point for WorkCover which is not determinative of the actual date of injury”.

 The Chief Justice had no trouble in dismissing both contentions and allowing the strikeout of that part of the statement of claim relating to the exacerbation injury.
 He was prepared to accept to that the assessment of a psychiatric injury from an “event” would extend to cover that injury “persisting and perhaps developing over a period of time after that date”.

 On the other hand “a further event or events which allegedly led to an exacerbation of the originally sustained condition” needed to be assessed s 237(a)(i) WCRA before a lawsuit for damages could be begun.
 It should be noted that in both the application for compensation and in the notice of claim for damages, Sayers had answered “no” to whether or not the injury had happened over a period.

 In so doing he had “expressly disavowed… a condition attributable to… some quite separate and distinct subsequent occurrence”.